 Anecdotally, the most common use case everyone knows for SMS is booking, confirming and rescheduling appointments for dentists, veterinarians, doctor practices and picking up subscriptions.
-In recent years, the popularity of no-contact delivery has risen due to the COVID-19 pandemic, with SMS being used to confirm shipping of packages and delivery receipt.
+In recent years, the popularity of no-contact delivery has risen due to the COVID-19 pandemic, with SMS being used to confirm the shipping of packages and delivery receipts.

-But what if you’re not a large contact center, appointment-based business, don’t make shipments to customers and don’t process high-volumes of phone calls?
+But what if you’re not a large contact center, appointment-based business, don’t make shipments to customers and don’t process high volumes of phone calls?
 A texting platform can still help you with business continuity in the event of an emergency.

 For example, during the COVID-19 pandemic, a large retail supermarket chain notified their customers of a COVID exposure in their staff via SMS, and instead of closing down, devised a system for customers to pick up their retail purchases outside the curb of the storefront without needing to enter the business location.